Bhanusaiprakash-Bandaru/Amazon-Transportation-data-analysis-using-SQL/README.md

 ## Project Summary:

-1. **Built and Analyzed a Dataset of 200+ Records:** Created and managed a relational database with over 200 rows of data across four tables (`Orders`, `Transportation`, `Carriers`, and `Customers`), using SQL to simulate Amazon's order transportation system.
+1. **Built and Analyzed a Dataset :** Created and managed a relational database with over 200 rows of data across four tables (`Orders`, `Transportation`, `Carriers`, and `Customers`), using SQL to simulate Amazon's order transportation system.

 2. **Delivered Key Insights Across 10+ Metrics:** Executed 15+ complex SQL queries to evaluate delivery timeliness, regional performance, carrier reliability, and shipping method efficiency, identifying a 15% delay rate and high cancellation rates in specific regions.